 dogs on leash

 Also known as Ferry Falls; Hills, meadow, woods, & rocks lead to 100-foot waterfall.
 Formerly owned by Beale, this land was once home to a mock German town for training during WWII.
 Lots of protected wildlife within.
 Small shooting range 1/4 mile up Waldo Rd. before reaching the trailhead.
-This isn't the most difficult hike in the world, but it's one of my favorites.
 The terrain is extremely varied for such a small hike.
 You start at an abandoned mine at the site of an old town known as Spenceville.
 As you walk the dirt road, you see pass a creek and cross rolling hills.
 At the end of the road, you turn right and pass through a metal gate.
 Once past the gate, you climb a hill and emerge on a grassy meadow and a cattle crossing.
 At the edge of the meadow is a trail that leads through a wooded area and finally exits at a great swimming hole along the creek.
 After a refreshing dip, follow the trail along the creekside and up the hill.
 Climb over the rocks and you're at the overlook for Beale Falls.
 You can either walk around the other side of the hill and to the top of the falls, or walk the steep trail next to the protective fence.
-Either way, it's a great place to eat lunch.